 This, therefore, brings in the need for keeping your Android devices safe and secure.
 Let’s now look at how this malware seeps into your device.

-HummingBad Virus skilfully attracts users through its pseudo revenue-generating mobile and web advertisements called ‘click-fraud.’
+HummingBad Virus skilfully attracts users through its pseudo-revenue-generating mobile and web advertisements called ‘click-fraud.’
 This, in turn, generates revenue for its parent company.
 Once users click on these ads, then malware gains root access to the Operating System of Android device.
 With this, users’ data stand at a higher risk and it is no longer safe!

-Note: While rooting in certain cases are healthy as some users employ it to control their devices’ behavior; however, in this case, it is an illegal practice as users’ devices are rooted without their knowledge and approval.
+Note: While rooting in certain cases are healthy as some users employ it to control their devices’ behaviour; however, in this case, it is an illegal practice as users’ devices are rooted without their knowledge and approval.